Introduction

 ## Finished getReactionsForAnalytes()

-# Just show the reactions with at least one metabolite and one protein from the input list belonging
+# Show the reactions with at least one metabolite and one protein from the input

 datatable(subset(reactionsLists$metProteinCommonReactions))